bupy7/yii2-widget-cropbox/README.md

 to the **require** section of your **composer.json** file.

+If you use v1.1 small then go to [releases](https://github.com/bupy7/yii2-widget-cropbox/releases) and select version of extenions for install.

 ##How use

 For example I will be use **Imagine extensions for Yii2** https://github.com/yiisoft/yii2-imagine .
 You can use something other.